chuaziheng/pose-activity-recognition/README.md

 ## URECA Project - 2D Pose Activity Recognition

 This is my first attempt to "productionize" ML models, by deploying them to the browser for inferencing.
-I would admit that this project's design is really hacky, everything is barely put together.
+I would admit that this project's design is really hacky, everything is barely coming together.

 Interesting stuff to take a look:
 1. ``` app/views.py``` Flask app logic + calling openpose and dgnn library